data-derp/data-derp.github.io/docs/data-ingestion/exercise-infra-as-code.md

 Creating resources in the AWS Console can be sometimes prone to mistakes, but we have [Infrastructure as Code](https://infrastructure-as-code.com/book/) to the rescue.

-The Terraform code to bring up our infrastructure can be found [here].
+The Terraform code to bring up our infrastructure can be found [here](https://github.com/data-derp/exercise-co2-vs-temperature-infrastructure/tree/master/iac/data-ingestion).

-**Optional:** Follow [these instructions](https://github.com/data-derp/exercise-co2-vs-temperature-infrastructure#infrastructure-as-code) to use Terraform to create these resources.
-* You might need to manually delete the resources you created by hand to prevent resource clashing.
+1. Manually delete the resources you created by hand (in the `data-ingestion` section) to prevent resource clashing.
-* Don't forget to destroy your resources when you're done!
+2. Follow [these instructions](https://github.com/data-derp/exercise-co2-vs-temperature-infrastructure/blob/master/infrastucture-as-code.md#data-transformation-iac) to use Terraform to create these resources.